berru-g/wallet_allinone.php/README.md

 ###  Original - [Wallet All in one in codepen](https://codepen.io/h-lautre/full/WNLEVrg).

 ### [first version static](https://github.com/berru-g/All-in-one-dashboard)

-## This version is in PHP with registration + connection -> redirects to home.php
+## This [version](https://w4llet-all-in-one.000webhostapp.com/) is in PHP with registration + connection -> redirects to home.php hosted on 000webhostapp.com

    - work in progress
    - bug login